Hayavadana: Act - II

 In search of his wife, Devdutta reaches there in the forest.
 Finding them together, he finds himself the similar situation as he was before.
 To put an Ultimate end to this problem, Devdutta takes out the sword and challenges Kapila for a duel.
-Both gets killed.
+Both are killed.
 Padmini finds herself lonely.
 Bhagwata comes there and she hands him over the child and the same dolls.
 She asks him to hand it over to Devdutta's Brahmin father Vidyasagar after five years.
 She leaves the stage by declaring that she is going to perform Sati.
 Bhagwata decides to end the play with his speech.
 A loud shout is heard on the stage.
 Actor-1 comes and claims that he has heard Hayavadana chanting National Anthem and patriotic songs.
 Then Actor-2 appears with Devdutta's son of age 5 now.
 The boy has two dolls.
 Hayavadana comes there.
 Bhagwata and Actor-2 are talking lightly and creating fun.
-They all starts laughing.
+They all start laughing.
 That boy too starts laughing and the dolls slip out of his hand.
 Bhagwata says that the boy hasn't expressed any emotions of happiness, anger, sorrow in past 5 years.
 Today he is smiling just because of Hayavadana.

 Now Hayavadana tells his story. when he was trying to behead himself in the temple, the goddess Kali appeared.
 Hayavadana tells his desire.
 The goddess Kali without listening to him fully, gives him blessings.
 Hayavadana becomes a complete Horse instead of becoming a complete man.
-Yet he is satisfied.
-He still has ability to speak like a man.
+Yet he is unsatisfied.
+He still has the ability to speak like a man.
 He wants to lose this voice.
-He is singing national Anthem as he believes that people who sing national anthem, lose their voice early.
-Meanwhile he sobs.
+He is singing the national Anthem as he believes that people who sing the national anthem, lose their voice early.
+Meanwhile, he sobs.
 The boy starts singing a tragic song which was chanted by his mother, Padmini.
-Hayavadana tries to laugh and his voice completely changes into a horse'.
+Hayavadana tries to laugh and his voice completely changes to a horse's.
 Now Hayavadana is a complete horse.